-with \smash{$\mathbb{P}_{y_{1:n}}$}--probability going to $1$ as $n \rightarrow \infty.$ \end{thm} The proof of Theorem~\ref{thm_rademacher} is provided in the Supplementary Material and follows similar arguments considered to establish the \textsc{abc} concentration results in \citet{bernton2019approximate}~and \citet{nguyen2020approximate}, which, in turn, extend those in \citet{frazier2018asymptotic}.
-However, as mentioned above, those proofs are specific to a single discrepancy, preassume the convergence~of $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{y_{1:n}},\mu^*)$, and rely on concentration inequalities for $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\mu_\theta)$ that depend on non--explicit sequences of control functions.
-Theorem~\ref{thm_rademacher} overcomes these issues and proves a unified theory based on the single concentration inequality within Lemma~\ref{lemma_rademacher}.
-This yields a~number of technical differences in the proof and, more importantly, it introduces a novel mathematical perspective for the analysis of concentration properties of discrepancy--based \textsc{abc} posteriors.
-Such a perspective facilitates the derivation of novel theory and proofs (see e.g., Theorem~\ref{conv}), along with the extension of current theoretical results to more challenging settings (see Section \ref{sec_non_iid}).
+The proof of Theorem~\ref{thm_rademacher} can be found in Appendix D of the Supplementary Material and follows similar arguments considered to establish the concentration results in \citet{bernton2019approximate} and \citet{nguyen2020approximate}, which, in turn, extend those in \citet{frazier2018asymptotic}.
+However, as mentioned above, those proofs are specific to a single discrepancy, pre-assume the convergence of $\mathcal{D}_\mathfrak{F}(\hat{\mu}_{y_{1:n}},\mu^*)$, and rely on concentration inequalities for $\mathcal{D}_\mathfrak{F} (\hat{\mu}_{z_{1:n}},\mu_\theta)$ that depend on non-explicit sequences of control functions.
+Theorem~\ref{thm_rademacher} overcomes these issues and proves a unified theory based on the single concentration inequality in Lemma~\ref{lemma_rademacher}.
+This yields technical differences in the proof and, more importantly, it introduces a novel and broadly-impactful perspective for the analysis of concentration properties of discrepancy-based \textsc{abc} posteriors.